 It’s more important than ever that you feel safe and at ease.
 Let your comfort level guide your planning.
 Here’s what our families tell us are the most important considerations:

 - Timing.
 Are you comfortable having a service in the next couple of weeks or would you rather wait a little longer?
-Is there a phased opening plan from your state or local government to consider?

 3. COVID precautions